A Look at the 24 Known Errors in the T205 Set

 10. and 11.
 Danny Hoffman Colored Base (with and without stripe)

-Danny Hoffman has three variations in the set involving a colored base and a stripe.
+Danny Hoffman has at least two variations in the set involving a colored base and a stripe.

 As Hoffman was an American Leaguer, his card has the playing field/baseball diamond background.
 Some of his cards have a standard white second base (which it should have to match the others.
 However, some have a yellow base, as outlined in this Net54 post.